Punjab, Pakistan: Climate

 Weather extremes are notable from the hot and barren south to the cool hills of the north.
 The foothills of the Himalayas are found in the extreme north as well, and feature a much cooler and wetter climate, with snowfall common at higher altitudes.

 Demographics

 Population

-The province is home to over half the population of Pakistan, and is the world's fifth-most populous subnational entity, and the most populous outside China or India.
+The province is home to over half the population of Pakistan, and is the world's second-most populous subnational entity, and the most populous outside of India and China.